COVID-19 ResponseSafe Reopening Guidelines for Youth Ministries

 - Whether indoors or outdoors, a space of 36 square feet should be accounted for per “family unit” in attendance to allow for space for physically distancing as recommended by the CDC.

-- Plans for registering or accounting for youth expected to attend in-person events and programs must be used in order to limit the number of youth and adults to safe social distance, with a maximum of 50 people.
+- Plans for registering or accounting for youth expected to attend in-person events and programs must be used in order to limit the number of youth and adults to safe social distance.

 - Attendance should be taken at all youth gatherings including youth and adults in attendance in case COVID tracing needs to occur.